Vawn, Saskatchewan

 Vawn is a former village, now a hamlet, in the Canadian province of Saskatchewan.
-It was dissolved as a village in 2004; its population is now counted as part of the rural municipality of Turtle River.
-Vawn is located on Highway 26 52 km north west of the City of North Battleford.
+It was dissolved as a village in 2004; its population is now counted as part of the Rural Municipality of Turtle River No. 469.
+Vawn is located on Highway 26 about 52 km north west of the city of North Battleford.

 History

-Prior to February 15, 2004, Vawn was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Turtle River on that date.
+Prior to February 15, 2004, Vawn was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural Municipality of Turtle River No. 469 on that date.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Vawn had a population of 20 living in 12 of its 16 total private dwellings, a change of from its 2016 population of 49.
 With a land area of 0.6 km2, it had a population density of in 2021.